paulazoo/t4sg/README.md

 - Brief demo and overview of features

 - How did you build the feature (what tools, technologies, and frameworks did you use and why)
-  - React JS, Django, hosted on heroku
+  - React JS, Ruby on Rails, PostgreSQL db, hosted on heroku
   - I'm most familiar with React
-  - I'm familiar with a variety of backend frameworks, but Django is widely used
+  - I'm familiar with a variety of backend frameworks, but I think Django requires a lot more setting up and coding, esp for the authentication system and custom user model
+    - started Django at first, but quickly realized I didn't have time :P
+  - PostgreSQL is a nice db that is the default for Heroku
-  - Heroku has free dynos and super fast and easy
+  - Heroku has free dynos and super fast and easy, also Heroku PostgreSQL has 10k free rows

 - Why you chose your additional feature
-  - I think !@#$% is an important feature to have for any website because
+  - I think admin page is an important feature to have for any website because you'd want to see what users are registering

 - A challenge you had during the developmental process and how you worked around it
-  -
+  - Not enough time, lots of error checks I didn't implement :/, didn't finish email validation, didn't finish admin user table.
+Started w django, but then a pset came up so switched to Ruby bc it takes less lines to code.
+Didn't have time to write docs whoooops

 Feel free to use any technical stack that you’re familiar with, and if you have any questions, please reach out to us at team@sg.hcs.harvard.edu.